Guinness maker to remove plastic from beer packaging

 The new packaging will be on the shelves in Ireland from August, while the UK and other international markets will follow in 2020.

-To achieve this, Diageo is investing €18.5m to reduce the amount of plastics used in its beer packaging.
+To achieve this, Diageo is investing €18.5m to reduce the amount of plastic used in its beer packaging.

 Its bottling and packaging plant in Northern Ireland will be the first site that will be up and running with the new packs, with the business investing €9.25m in its facility in east Belfast.